-The Stanislaus County General Plan (2016) designated the project area as primarily "Low-Density Residential" land use, with small portions of "Medium-Density Residential" and "Medium High-Density Residential" land uses.
-Additionally, the California Department of Conservation (CDC) Farmland Mapping and Monitoring Program (FMMP) designated the area as "Urban and Built-Up Land" (CDC 2023).
-Urban and Built-Up Land is defined as being occupied by structures with a building density of at least 1 unit to 1.5 acres, or 6 structures to a 10-acre parcel.
-This can include industrial, commercial, or residential areas.
-Additionally, Tujunga and Hanford Series soils within the Project area are classified by the NRCS as "Prime farmland if irrigated", however, no active production farmland is present within the Project area (USDA 2023).
+The Stanislaus County General Plan (2016) designated the Project area as primarily "Low-Density Residential" land use, with small portions of "Planned Development" and "Agricultural" land uses.
+The California Department of Conservation (CDC) Farmland Mapping and Monitoring Program (FMMP) designated the site primarily as "Urban and Built-Up Land".
+However, areas of "Prime Farmland" are present on the southern edge of Hatch Road in the easternmost and westernmost portions of the Project area, along with designated "Nonagricultural and Natural Vegetation" land (CDC 2023).
+Tujunga and Hanford Series soils within the Project area are classified by the NRCS as "Prime farmland if irrigated", however, no active production farmland is present within the Project impact area (USDA 2023).